 - Toss gently with a rubber spatula and serve immediately.

-It is nice served at room temperature or when the potatoes are still quite warm.
+- It is good served at room temperature or when the potatoes are still quite warm.
+Chilled also works if you prefer.